This is to inform that by clicking on the hyperlink, you will be

 The long-awaited return to travel has arrived, Complicated entry rules and potential quandaries prompt an extra layer of prep work.
 The most suitable travel credit card – or cards! – can help keep your budget in line as well as be a way to earn miles, points or perks for your next globe-trotting adventure, while erasing travel-related stress.

 Standard Chartered Credit Cards cater to a range of travelling needs and come in handy when you’re putting together a big trip.
 There will be one that’s perfect for you!
-Apply for a Standard Chartered Credit Card today to enjoy up to S$280 cashback and six months of Disney+ subscription.
+Apply for a Standard Chartered Credit Card today to enjoy S$288 cashback or up to 45,000 miles.

-Successful Visa Infinite and X Credit Card applicants will enjoy a welcome gift of 35,000 and 30,000 air miles respectively and six months of Disney+ subscription.
+Successful Visa Infinite and Journey Credit Card applicants will enjoy a welcome gift of 35,000 or up to 45,000 air miles respectively.